MeFerdi/MeFerdi/README.md

 - 🔭 I’m currently working on **building PointaFam**

-- 🌱 I’m currently learning **Golang, Python and Javascript at 01 Talent and ALX Africa**
+- 🌱 I’m currently learning **Golang, Python and Javascript at Zone01 Kisumu and ALX Africa**

-- 📝 I regularly write articles on [DeVops, Linux and Software Testing](DeVops, Linux and Software Testing)
+- 📝 I  write articles on DeVops, Linux and Software Testing

-- 💬 Ask me about **C, Linux, Testing, and Go**
+- 💬 Ask me about **C, Linux, Testing, Python Go**

 - 📫 How to reach me **ferdinandodhis254@gmail.com**